KalebyJaun/loris/README.md

 # loris
-Loris is an AI based personal assistan.
+Loris is an AI based personal finance assistant.